 While the B2B ecommerce and wholesale trend is heading upward, you can’t expect to access this market until you understand who’s doing all the buying.

 B2B buyers are increasingly millennial – and they aren’t going to engage with new wholesale ecommerce suppliers until they’ve done some online research.
 They may not even broadcast their interest in a company until already well into their buying cycle.

 A strong B2B ecommerce strategy requires that you understand these trends.

 So in this post, we help you do just that.
 Showing you exactly what successful brands are doing to find, secure and retain B2B ecommerce customers.

 Want to save a hard copy of this post for later?
 Download a PDF version to print, read offline or share with co-workers.

 Why B2B ecommerce is so big and what to do

 As technology improves, the lines between B2B ecommerce and B2C ecommerce will blur.

-The traditional B2B approach often moves exclusively through a sales team.
+The traditional B2B approach often moves exclusively through a product specialists.
 “B2B typically relies on its sales function and account management team to establish and strengthen customer-client relationships,” said Brent Walker of C2B Solutions.

 But times are changing.